Light

 Low light causing both etiolation and carotenoid reduction simultaneously

 Leggy growth in Neon Pothos is notable for the combined presentation: the plant stretches (etiolation) at the same time the color fades toward green.
 This dual response is more visually striking in Neon Pothos than in other cultivars because the color change is so obvious — the plant's whole appeal rests on a chartreuse tone produced by a specific, light-dependent balance of pigments, and that balance shifts back toward ordinary green chlorophyll dominance under the same low-light conditions that trigger stem elongation.
-A Neon Pothos that is becoming leggy will simultaneously be losing the color that makes it distinctive — the two problems are inseparable responses to the same cause.
+A Neon Pothos that is becoming leggy will simultaneously be losing the color that makes it distinctive — the two problems are inseparable responses to the same cause, since both are the plant reallocating resources toward capturing more of the scarce available light rather than toward pigment display or compact form.

 Single-vine growth habit left unchecked by pruning